 We are presently operating eight 7000-liter photobioreactors.
-We have also engineered and are presently building a new optimized 14,000 liter reactor that we anticipate will significantly reduce our production costs.
-Along with the reactor design we have designed and implemented the required cleaning and handling protocols required to support consistent production.
+We have also engineered and are presently building a new optimized 14,000-liter reactor that we anticipate will significantly reduce our production costs.
+Along with the reactor design, we have designed and implemented the required cleaning and handling protocols required to support consistent production.

 The recent maturation of these developed technologies has given us the confidence to scale up to the next level of commercial production.

-We have recently completed a research project funded by the National Research Council (NRC) that allows us to process our wet biomass on site and extract the astaxanthin into an oleoresin (a natural mixture of essential oils and a resin).
+We have recently completed a research project funded by the National Research Council (NRC) that allows us to process our wet biomass on-site and extract the astaxanthin into an oleoresin (a natural mixture of essential oils and a resin).
 The solvent-free extraction process incorporates processing techniques from the dairy and food processing industry.
 We can now produce 12 mg softgels using a third-party toll processor at a fraction of the cost of traditional extraction processes that use CO2.

-Astaxanthin is a powerful naturally-occurring antioxidant which neutralizes damaging free radicals.
+Astaxanthin is a powerful naturally-occurring antioxidant that neutralizes damaging free radicals.
 Excessive amounts of free radicals can lead to cell injury and death, which may contribute to many diseases such as cancer, stroke, myocardial infarction, diabetes, and other major disorders.
 Free radicals may also be involved in Parkinson’s disease, deafness, schizophrenia, and Alzheimer’s.
 It is also believed that free radicals underlie the ageing process.

 The highest concentrations of Astaxanthin to be found in nature are found in a freshwater algae, Haematococcus pluvialis (H pluvialis), which is notoriously difficult to culture.
 This algae ubiquitous in nature and is an important source of food for many crustaceans.
 The Astaxanthin is responsible for the pink-red colouration of the flesh of salmonoids as well as shrimp, lobsters, crayfish, and flamingos.